Criteria & Other Essential Information

 The College will recognize those students who have taken advanced work in these areas.
 We will also take into account the variety and substance of additional courses, such as fine arts courses.

 SAT I and ACT scores are optional for admission to Hartwick.
 If you choose to submit those scores, we will consider them when reviewing your application.
-If you choose not to submit your SAT or ACT scores, you must let us know in writing or complete our supplemental form.
 Please note that first year nursing applicants must submit their SAT or ACT scores to be considered for the Nursing Program.

 In following this policy, Hartwick is among the ranks of a growing number of colleges for whom SATs are also optional.